As early spring emerges, violets lift their nodding head to the sun, bringing beautiful blooms to gladden the hearts of all around them.

 Violets love to grow in moist and shady places.
 I often find native violets growing near streambeds underneath a canopy of shrubs and trees.
 I love to spend time with these delicate plants!
 However, I reserve my violet harvest for the abundant and weedy violet species that have found their way into feral meadows and lawns.

 If you aren’t sure where violet may be growing near you, ask around!
 You may be surprised to find a neighbor or friend who has a large supply.
 A couple years ago while walking around inner city neighborhoods in Portland, Oregon, I was surprised to see many yards filled with violets!

 You can also consider growing violets.
 For the past several years, I’ve been planting violet starts all over my yard in the hopes of having gobs of flowers one day!
 (I buy my violet starts [Viola odorata] from Crimson Sage Nursery).

 Where I live violets start to bloom around the same time as dandelions.

 How to Identify Violet

-Violets are found throughout the world, though they mostly occur in northern temperate climates.
+You can find violets throughout the world, though they mostly occur in northern temperate climates.
 There are up to 600 different species of violets.
 There also are many modern cultivars used in gardens (often called pansies or Johnny-jump-ups).